chakri-konda/FRAM_System/README.md

 ### Before Running,
 make sure you have the dlib library downloaded, up and running.
-Even before installing the respective libraries stated in the code.
+TO RUN,
+$ pip install -r requirements.txt
+$ python3 main.py